nikhilpakhale/Excel-Project---Sales-Analytics---Atliq-Hardwares/README.md

 While executing this project, I learned about Extract, Transform and Load (ETL) process using Power Query, Data Processing, Data Modeling using Power Pivot, Data Analysis using DAX and Data Visualization.

-**Objective:** Atliq hardware requires multiple business reports for their senior level business decisions and they have provided multiple Excel files for analysis and extracting reports from the same.
+**Objective:** Atliq hardware requires multiple business reports for their senior level business decisions and they have provided multiple Excel files for analysis and generating reports from the same.

-**Reports extracted:**
+**Reports generated:**

 * Customer Net Sales Performance
 * Market Performance vs Target